 Courses completed five or more years prior to admission will not be accepted for degree requirements.
 Requests for transfer of credit must be submitted to the program faculty adviser upon admission to the program, as such transfers are not allowed during the course of study (see policy below).
-Students are not to use the student-at-large admission category if interested in enrolling in a program of study as that designation is reserved for specific purposes.
 Please see student-at-large designation in Office of Graduate Admission for further information.